isaacrowntree/hyde/README.md

 - ~login page~
 - password hash generator with salt (for Heroku)
-- auto-save to redux (and thus local-storage) every X seconds
 - environment variable setup for A) repo and B) passwords
 - Setup some kind of log message to frontend - saved, published, etc.
 - logout the user after X amount of time